Valve Stem Leak-tightness Test Methodologies

 Measurement methods in the SMT Project

-Three main measurement methods are being investigated, in order to identify the most appropriate method for use in the quality assurance laboratory, which at the same time will provide results representative of “in the field” service:
+Three main measurement methods were being investigated, in order to identify the most appropriate method for use in the quality assurance laboratory, which at the same time will provide results representative of “in the field” service:

 • sniffing